bgreenwell/investr/README.md

 `invest`
 --------------------------------------------------------------------------------
-For more complicated models (e.g., polynomial and nonlinear regression), closed-form expressions are usually not available and iterative techniques will be required.
-This is the purpose of the function `invest`, which carries out the computations numericall by calling the function `uniroot` from the `stats` package.
+For more complicated models (e.g., polynomial and nonlinear regression), use the more genaral `invest` function which carries out the computations numerically.

 ### Usage
 ```S